 Jeremiah is about the end times here, when all the tribes of Israel will come together.
 No need for preaching anymore.
 This event takes place after the tribulation.
 The entire world will witness proof of who God is.
 There will be no doubt.

 Hebrews 8: 10-12

 “For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people.
 And they shall not teach, each one his neighbor and each one his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest.
 For I will be merciful toward their iniquities, and I will remember their sins no more.”

-Here in Hebrews we see the same prophecy repeated.
+Here in Hebrews, we see the same prophecy repeated.
 It’s understood that the apostle Paul wrote the book on AD 67, around 700 years after Jeremiah first prophesied.
 Paul was reiterating what was to come in future events.
-As this prophecy is not fulfilled, it relates to in the future.
+It relates to the future when this prophecy reaches fulfilment.

 Where are the lost tribes now?

 So, where are they now?
-We know they are still around because the scriptures tell us they will reunite.
-Some later time in history, a time not yet reached.
-The scriptures also tell us they will have grown.
-So vast that they are too many to number and that they will comprise many nations.
+We know they are still around because the scriptures tell us they will reunite at later time in history, a time not yet reached.
+The scriptures also tell us they will have grown so vast that they are too many to number and that they will comprise many nations.

 From the point of migration, after the fall of Assyria, they verged West.
 They settled in various countries.: Great Britain, the Netherlands, Germany, North Africa and other parts of western Europe.